jaxdem.utils#

 • spacing (tuple[float] | float) – Centre-to-centre distance; scalar is broadcast to every axis.

-• radius (float) – Shared radius / mass for all particles.
+• radius (float) – Shared radius / mass for all particles when the corresponding range is not provided.

-• mass (float) – Shared radius / mass for all particles.
+• mass (float) – Shared radius / mass for all particles when the corresponding range is not provided.

 • jitter (float) – Add a uniform random offset in the range [-jitter, +jitter] for non-perfect grids (useful to break symmetry).